arvin-sudo/TDA596-LABS-G35/README_server.md

          2. Reading file content and storing in `files` folder with the same name of this file.
     5. Writing in http standard message format.

+## Implementation Challenges

+### Connection Reading Deadlock
+Initial implementation used for loop reading data from TCP Connection.
+Client applications like Postman do not close connections immediately after sending request data, causing `conn.Read()` to block waiting for FIN packet.
+This resulted in deadlock where goroutine waits indefinitely.
+Solution changed to single `conn.Read()` call with large buffer (20MB) to read entire request in one operation.
+Buffer explicitly set to `nil` after parsing to allow garbage collection and prevent memory exhaustion under high load.

+### Concurrect Connection Management
+Lab requirement specifies maximum 10 concurrent connections.
+Implemented using semaphore pattern with buffered channel of size 10.
+Each accepted connection sends value to channel before spawning goroutine, blocking if channel full.
+Connection completion receives from channel, freeing slot for next request.

+### HTTP Protocol Parsing
+Initial approach manually parsed HTTP headers using string splitting.
+Refactored to use `http.ReadRequest()` from standard library for robust parsing.
+Request data buffered using `bufio.NewReader(bytes.NewReader(buffer))` to provide Reader interface.
+It eliminated custom parsing logic and handles edge cases in HTTP protocol specification automatically.

+### File Upload Buffer Sizing
+GET requests for small files work with default buffer sizes.
+POST requests with multipart form data for image uploads require larger buffers to accommodate file content.
+Buffer size increased from 4KB to 20MB.
+Memory released explicitly after request parsing to prevent heap space exhaustion with many concurrent uploads.

 ## Testing